Suggested Cruising Gear

 Most of all, we wish you a safe, fun passage that you’ll remember with pleasure for a lifetime.

-We recommend offshore life rafts from West Marine, Zodiac, Revere or Survivetec, but there are a variety of other quality brands including Viking, Winslow, Switlik, etc. Size the raft large enough for two more people than you normally carry: a boat with a four-person crew should carry a six-person life raft.
+We recommend offshore life rafts from Viking, Revere or Survitec, but there are a variety of other quality brands including Winslow, Plastimo, Switlik, etc. Size the raft large enough for two more people than you normally carry: a boat with a four-person crew should carry a six-person life raft.
 Augment with gear shown below under Grab Bag.

 A “Grab Bag,” or Abandon Ship Bag, contains critical emergency supplies to take into your life raft.
 Grab bags should be relatively waterproof, should float and have interior pockets for safety items.
 Consider adding a lanyard to make the bag more difficult to lose if the raft capsizes.
 This is an excellent place to store most or all of your vessel’s signaling and survival gear.